Are you passionate about improving your community? Do you want to go to work every day knowing you’re making a difference?

 Housing

-Projects focus on housing priorities such as analysis of housing capacity and inventory, planning for increased housing supply, housing assistance programs, and disaster recovery and rebuilding development.
+Projects focus on housing priorities such as analysis of housing capacity and inventory, planning for increased housing supply, housing assistance programs, disaster recovery, and rebuilding development.

 Water